unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 I prevailed, that's what.
 Admittedly, I prevailed because I set the bar rather low.
 It's a strategy I'm now quite fond of.

-I thought I'd never get a) to the filesystem build, or b) through the filesystem build, so I invite you to gaze upon this text blob with me:
+I thought I'd never get a) to the filesystem build, or b) through the filesystem build, but I did both and made it to baking up a firmware image.
+I thus invite you to gaze upon this erotic text blob with me:

 ```bash
 building FS ...